nickbac3/vscodedevsetup/README.md

 # VS Code Dev Setup for AC3 AWS Development

 This repository provides a pre-configured development environment for AC3 developers working with AWS.
 It leverages **VS Code Dev Containers** to ensure a consistent and efficient setup across machines.
+You can add this .devcontainer folder and it's content into the root of any code in vscode and open devcontainers to work within the terminal

 ## Features